 The course is clearly and simply laid out without being overwhelming.
 Sixteen lessons each teach a particular type of art (i.e., Romanticism, Impressionism, etc.), explaining the historical setting from which each one sprung.
 Often, a particular artist is highlighted as an exemplar.
 For example, J.M.W.
 Turner is the artist selected to help us learn about Romanticism.
 Samples of his work are shown then students try to recreate one of his paintings.
-In the sidebars for each lesson are objectives; a list of art materials required; recommendations of books, weblinks, and DVDs; and a list of “Guiding Research Questions.”
-Lessons tend to follow the same general format: some historical background and description of the featured art style, mention of artists and their works from the period, narrower focus on the highlighted artist and one or more of their works, and one or two art project assignments.
+In the sidebars for each lesson are the objectives; a list of art materials required; recommendations of books, weblinks, and DVDs; and a list of “Guiding Research Questions.”
+Lessons tend to follow the same general format: some historical background and a description of the featured art style, mentions of artists and their works from the period, a narrower focus on the highlighted artist and one or more of his or her works, and one or two art project assignments.

-The weblinks in the side margins of the book are also available for easier use on the publisher’s password-protected site.
+The weblinks in the side margins of the book are also available for easier use on the publisher’s password-protected webpage.
 (Your user name and password for that site are in this book.)
 Weblinks enhance the lessons with biographies (video and print), artworks to be viewed, instructions or techniques for projects, and patterns that might be used.
 Parents should probably preview the weblinks for suitability.
-For example, while there is no nudity in Drawing on History, there might be on some on weblinks.
+For example, while there is no nudity in Drawing on History, there might be some on weblinks.
 Also, video or print material might contain more information than you want your teen to be exposed to.